 10) Edit on a computer.

 Once you've filmed your video, you need to edit it and get it ready for publication.
 And although the iPhone offers a lot of visual editing tools within its interface, it's best to use editing software on your computer to fine-tune the images.
 Software like iMovie and Adobe Premiere Pro let you add sound, captions, and adjust filtering to make your video look (and sound) as professional as possible.
+You can even try other third-party apps to combine videos on the iPhone.

 Lights, Camera, Action